hahahalisa/WebDev2023/Week04/README.md

 Concepts & skills that I will use

 1. Semantic HTML has been extremely helpful in terms of understanding the layout of a website.
-I will definitely use this method to build my website using <header> and <nav> to build my nav bar as demonstrated in class.
+I will definitely use this method to build my website using header and nav to build my nav bar as demonstrated in class.
-2. I will also be using a lot of <Div>  tags to build many of the sections on the website.
+2. I will also be using a lot of div  tags to build many of the sections on the website.
 I will be using a div to act as a container of elements such as text, image, etc.
 3. I will be using flexbox to create my nav bar and align the elements and also float to position elements.
 I will be using float: left and float: right to position the images and align text beside the images.
 4. I will also definitely be using this concept of Media Query to make my website responsive.
 Since the project requires the website to work on mobile, I will be using media query to match the mobile type.
 5. I will be utilizing almost every CSS concept that were covered in class such as margins, fonts, colors, padding, lists.